Skip to main content

 Why mimicking the human brain architecture is the next step for sustainable AI hardware.

 We designed computers to function as logical machines.
 However, to create true artificial intelligence (AI), we may need to model them after biological systems.
+And that's exactly what neuromorphic computing does.

 The challenge with current AI lies in its insatiable appetite for energy.
 Training a model like GPT-4 requires enough electricity to power a small town.
 In contrast, our brains operate on approximately 20 watts of power—equivalent to that of a dim lightbulb.
 Yet, our brains can simultaneously drive a car, write a novel and navigate complex social interactions.